ibm-cloud-docs/bare-metal/network-options.md

 ## Public egress bandwidth
 {: #network-bandwidth-public}

-Select this option to choose the amount of included outbound, or egress, public traffic that you'd like with your server.
+Select the public egress bandwidth option to choose the amount of included outbound, or egress, public traffic that you want for your server.
 The selected value is per billing period.
 Any traffic that is recorded over the selection for the period is charged per gigabyte (GB) as an overage.
 A value of `0 GB` means that _all_ traffic is charged.
 Inbound, or ingress, public traffic is free of charge.

-## Provisioning VLAN selection
+## Provision VLAN selection
 {: #network-vlan-selection}

 When you configure a server, you are sometimes provided a VLAN selector.
-This selection is optional, and shows only existing VLANs located within the selected data center.
+This selection is optional, and shows only existing VLANs located that are within the selected data center.
 The selector is for a private VLAN, and when you choose a private VLAN, a public VLAN selector is presented.
-It shows public VLANs available in the same pod as the selected private VLAN (if a public interface is applicable).
+It shows public VLANs that are available in the same pod as the selected private VLAN (if a public interface is applicable).
 These selections help you control what VLANs, and therefore what pod, in which your server resides.
 VLAN selection becomes more relevant when you take advantage of [gateway](/docs/gateway-appliance?topic=gateway-appliance-getting-started) or [hardware firewall](/docs/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-about-the-hardware-firewall-dedicated-) products, or if you are constructing multitier network architectures.
-Review [Premium VLANs](/docs/vlans?topic=vlans-about-vlans#about-premium-vlans) if you are looking to deploy a specific network topology before server provisioning.
+Review [Premium VLANs](/docs/vlans?topic=vlans-about-vlans#about-premium-vlans) if you want to deploy a specific network topology before server provisioning.

-## Provisioning subnet selection
+## Provision subnet selection
 {: #network-subnet-selection}

 If a VLAN is selected for a network connection, you are presented with a list of [primary subnets](/docs/subnets?topic=subnets-about-subnets-and-ips#primary-subnets) from which to choose.
 This selection is also optional, and it is recommended to retain the default option of **Auto assigned**.
 Primary IP addresses and subnets are assigned as needed.
 Selecting a subnet for multiple device orders can cause that subnet to no longer have available IP addresses.
 If you request a specific subnet that no longer has IP addresses available, IBM must contact you, which drastically increases provisioning time, and reduces ordering convenience.
 Use this advanced feature only when a specific procedure is needed.